-The economics department is home to majors and minors in both economics and finance.
+The economics and finance department is home to majors and minors in both disciplines.

 Economics is the study of how individuals, firms and societies make decisions about the allocation of scarce resources.
 Many students select an economics major because it develops skills that are widely valued in finance, business, government, and law.
 An economics major is also excellent preparation for students who seek advanced degrees in economics, finance, business, and law.